Aladin147/BLKWDS_Manager/docs/project_status.md

 12. No consistent navigation system (IDENTIFIED in v0.14.0)
 13. Limited data management and reporting capabilities (IDENTIFIED in v0.14.0)
 14. ~~Dashboard layout issues where the app appears incorrectly formatted on initial launch but improves after manual window resizing~~ (FIXED in v0.19.0)
-15. Non-functional filter chips in Gear Preview List (IDENTIFIED in v0.29.0)
+15. ~~Non-functional filter chips in Gear Preview List~~ (FIXED in v0.30.0)
-16. Debug menu always visible in Settings screen (IDENTIFIED in v0.29.0)
+16. ~~Debug menu always visible in Settings screen~~ (FIXED in v0.30.0)
-17. Inconsistent button styles across the application (IDENTIFIED in v0.29.0)
+17. ~~Inconsistent button styles across the application~~ (FIXED in v0.30.0)
 18. Hardcoded heights in dashboard layout affecting responsiveness (IDENTIFIED in v0.29.0)
+19. Inconsistent background colors across screens (IDENTIFIED in v0.31.0)
+20. Inconsistent shadow styles for cards and elevated surfaces (IDENTIFIED in v0.31.0)
+21. Inconsistent typography usage across screens (IDENTIFIED in v0.31.0)
+22. Inconsistent component usage (buttons, text fields, etc.) (IDENTIFIED in v0.31.0)
+23. Remnant references to light mode/theme switching (IDENTIFIED in v0.31.0)
+24. Inconsistent card styling across the application (IDENTIFIED in v0.31.0)

 ## Next Steps